Does intelligence = Adaptability?

 While some amount of negative pressure will always exist, and will always be essential, what creates long term change is consistent benefit incentives.
 For example, when people don’t have any hope for the future of their health, their jobs, relationships, etc, adding pressure that says “things are just going to get worse if you don’t change” just adds to the hopelessness of the individual, which they interpret as more reason not to change.
 However, when someone is given a compliment at work, starts seeing results from exercise, or getting praise from a spouse, they will often see it as a glimpse into something better that is proven to be attainable.

 Once we have created the right environment for change, the hard work of implementation can begin.
 This implementation has to start with paying attention.
 When a new policy shows up on our desk, we have to take it seriously, read it, memorize as much as necessary, and then change our behavior accordingly.
 When we see something go wrong, and we don’t change, most people would call that unintelligent.
 However, when something goes wrong and change happens quickly, effectively, and long-term, we are certainly displaying intelligent behavior.
 “In a world of constant change, the spoils go to the nimble.”1

-SafeSourcing regularly sources flour for a variety of companies.
-For more information on SafeSourcing and how we can help you with your sourcing needs, or on our Risk Free trial program, please contact a SafeSourcing Customer Service representative.
-We have an entire team ready to assist you today.
+Please leave a comment or for more information on how SafeSourcing can assist your team with this process or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
+We have an entire customer services team waiting to assist you today.